davelip/laravel-database-queue/readme.md

 Concurrency are managed by `status` column in the `queues` table, so you can parallelize your `queue:listen`.

+Atomicity of status change are garantee by database transaction, if you are having problems of race condition can You set the option `lock_type` to:

+ * 'lock_type' => 1 // queue system will use sharedLock
+ * 'lock_type' => 2 // queue system will use lockForUpdate

+see http://laravel.com/docs/4.2/queries#pessimistic-locking for further info.

 ### Laravel Queue System